-2.3 (MSC Criterion 3) Where exploited populations (of non-target species) are depleted, the fishery will be executed such that recovery and rebuilding is allowed to occur to a specified level within specified time frames, consistent with the precautionary approach and considering the ability of the population to produce long-term potential yields.
-2.3.1 · · · management measures in place that allow for the rebuilding of affected populations. - Weightin ng Commentary All Performance Indicators within this sub-criterion are considered of equal significance. u .
+allowed to allowed to ploited populations (of non-target species) are depleted, the fishery will be executed such that recovery and rebuilding is o occur to a specified level within specified time frames, consistent with the precautionary approach and considering the the population to produce long-term potential yields. - - 2.3.1 ] There are n nanagement measures in place that allow for the rebuilding of affected populations. - - Weightin ng Commentary All Performance Indicators within this sub-criterion are considered of equal significance.
 2.3.1.1.
 Is there sufficient information to allow determination of necessary changes in fishery management to allow recovery of depleted populations? - - 60 There is some information on functional relationships, sufficient to allow alterations to be made to fishing to recover and rebuild depleted species.
 No populations of non-target species, which may be taken as by-catch in this fishery, are identified as being depleted.
 This Criterion is not, therefore, relevant.
 Notwithstanding the above, should direct interactions with non-target species occur, there are requirements to record and report all incidental mortalities.
-Additionally, the regulatory mechanisms I1, R28 80 There is adequate information, combined with a precautionary approach wherever necessary, to allow alterations to be made to fishing that would be expected to recover and rebuild depleted species. exist for evaluating and managing non-target species (under the HMS Fishery Management Plan) 100 There is a clear understanding of functional relationships between the impacted population and the fishery.
-Intervention measures based on this understanding have been tested.
+Additionally, the regulatory mechanisms I1, R28 80 There is adequate information combined with a precaution approach wherever necessallow alterations to be mathematical fishing that would be expressed and rebuild deplet species. ionary ssary, to ade to bected to exist for evaluating and managing non-target species (under the HMS Fishery Management Plan) 100 There is a clear understan functional relationships b the impacted population a fishery.
+Intervention meas based on this understandi been tested. between and the asures